cresset-template/cresset/README.md

 ### Notes for Rootless Users

-Many companies forbid the use of Docker bacause it requires `root` permissions, compromising security.
+Many institutions forbid the use of Docker bacause it requires `root` permissions, compromising security.
 For users without Docker access, using `Podman Compose` is recommended.
-`Podman` is an alternative container management tool developed by RedHat with high compatibility with Docker.
+`Podman` is an alternative containerization tool developed by RedHat with high compatibility with Docker.
 `Podman Compose` is a Python library designed to mimick the functionality of Docker Compose.

 **`Podman` and `Podman Compose` do not require `root` permissions by default.**